benhar-dev/tcpkg-cheatsheet/README.md

 tcpkg list -i
 ```

-### List all of the installed workloads on the system
+### List all of the available workloads on the system

 ```bash
 tcpkg list -t workload